 Caring for someone with a chronic illness like MS can be deeply satisfying.
 Spouses, partners, family and friends can be drawn more closely together by their shared concerns and collaborative efforts.

 But being a carepartner can also be physically and emotionally exhausting, particularly for the primary carepartner.
 While this is most often a partner or spouse, the primary carepartner may also be an adult child, parent or friend.
 Whoever you are, remember that paying attention to your own health and well-being is essential to being able to care for someone else.

 While younger children sometimes assume significant responsibilities when a parent has disability due to MS, they should never be called upon to provide a parent’s personal care.
 Contact an MS Navigator if you need help identifying carepartner resources in your community.

 A parent’s diagnosis of MS can have a significant impact on children and teens.
 Children have their own set of unique concerns, fears and questions regarding MS that are important to address.
 The brochure When a Parent Has MS: A Teenager's Guide (.pdf) is a good tool to open communication with your teen.
 Keep S’myelin is a newsletter for children between the ages of 5-12, full of articles and activities.

 Get the answers and support you need

-The Gateway Area Chapter offers an extensive variety of programs, services and resources for you and your family.
+We offer an extensive variety of programs, services and resources for you and your family.
 These resources can be accessed in person, online, by phone and by mail.
-To learn more, contact an MS Navigator at 1-800-344-4867 or e-mail email@example.com.
-Families can count on the National MS Society.
+To learn more, contact an MS Navigator at 1-800-344-4867, by e-mail or on our Ask an MS Navigator discussion board.